BambooSilver/TinyTimer/TERMS.md

 6. **Disclaimer**
    This Bot is not affiliated with or endorsed by Discord.
 Use of the Bot also falls under Discord’s [Terms of Service](https://discord.com/terms) and [Privacy Policy](https://discord.com/privacy).

+7. **Minimum Age Requirement**
+   Use of the Bot is restricted to users who meet the minimum age required by Discord's Terms of Service in their country of residence.
+Typically, this is 13 years old, but may be higher depending on local laws (e.g. 16 in parts of the EU).

+   By using the Bot, you confirm that you meet this age requirement.

 **If you do not agree with these terms, do not use the Bot.**